trailblazer/trailblazer.github.io/gems/reform/validation.md

 `Form#validate` will return the result boolean, and provide potential errors via `Form#errors`.

+## Validation Groups

+Grouping validataions enables you to run them conditionally, or in a specific order.
+You can use `:if` to specify what group had to be successful for it to be validated.

+    validation :default do
+      required(:title).filled
+    end

+    validation :unique, if: :default do
+      configure do
+        def unique?(value)
+          # ..
+        end
+      end

+      required(:title, &:unique?)
+    end

+This will only run the database-consuming `:unique` validation group if the `:default` group was valid.

+Chaining groups works via the `:after` option.
+This will run the group regardless of the former result.
+Note that it still can be combined with `:if`.

+    validation :email, after: :default do
+      configure do
+        def email?(value)
+          # ..
+        end
+      end
+      required(:email, &:email?)
+    end

+At any time you can extend an existing group using `:inherit`.

+    validation :email, inherit: true do
+      required(:email).filled
+    end

+This appends validations to the existing `:email` group.

 ## Dry-validation

 Dry-validation is the preferred backend for defining and executing validations.